-You’ve started to notice that your home’s drains aren’t as clear as they used to be, and you might think it’s time to schedule a sewer and drain cleaning for your Montgomery County home.
-In some cases, a cleaning may be all it needs, but maybe your sewer and drain specialist comes back with worse news than you can imagine: the pipes have been broken open by the roots of nearby plants.
+You’ve started to notice that your home’s drains aren’t as straightforward as they used to be, and you might think it’s time to schedule sewer and drain cleaning for your Montgomery County home.
+In some cases, a cleaning may be all it needs, but maybe your sewer and drain specialist come back with worse news than you can imagine: the roots of nearby plants have broken open the pipes.

 You might think you have a solution that makes sense, but it’s worth understanding what each of these solutions entails so you can select the right one.
 Here are some of the main ways the specialists at Delaware Valley Septic, Sewer & Storm manage invasive roots:

 The easiest way to clear the blockage caused by invasive roots is to cut them up.
 This method involves using a special tool with various rotating blades to make a path through the pipe that would allow your system to operate normally.